eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 It's *not* necessary to annotate individual declarations in a module that is already declared as a native JVM module.

-## Depending on the Java SDK
+## Importing Java modules containing native code

 A Ceylon program can only use native code belonging to a module.
+Ceylon doesn't have the notion of a global class path, and not every Ceylon program can be assumed to be executing on the JVM, so dependencies to native Java code must always be expressed explicitly in the module descriptor.

+### Depending on the Java SDK

 In particular, the Java SE SDK is available as a set of modules, according to the modularization proposed by the Jigsaw project.
 So to make use of the Java SE SDK we need to import one or more